Shalini25853/strategy-finance-innovation-women-growth-model/README.md

-# strategy-finance-innovation-women-growth-model
-Dual-strategy financial simulation and business model enhancement for Innovation Women speaker platform, focused on profitability, retention, and scalable growth.
 # 👩‍💼 Innovation Women Platform – Strategy & Financial Growth Model

 This project presents a dual-strategy business model and profitability simulation for **Innovation Women**, a platform that promotes visibility for women speakers.
 It combines **financial modeling**, **user retention analytics**, and **growth projections** to improve platform engagement and revenue generation.